Maki: on-disk memoization for (deterministic) fun and profit

 There is some boilerplate and code for corner cases, mapping module

-names to file names, etc. in addition to parsing a _oasis
+names to file names, etc. in addition to parsing a _oasis file to get

 a description of libraries and executables.